HoyoenKim/simglucose_rl_treebased/README.md

 <h3>5.
 See the details of our study</h3>

+- Result of our works at /Result
-- Summary of our works at /doc
+- Details of our works at /doc